Airbus A330 Photos. .

 A330-200

-When sales of the A330-300 became disappointing Airbus developed the ten frames shortened A330-200, which offers increased weight, more fuel capacity, a strengthened wing and more range.
-The first flight of this version was in August 1997 and the A330-200 entered service with Canada 3000 in April 1998.
+When sales of the A330-300 became disappointing during the Nineties, Airbus developed the ten frames shortened A330-200, which offers increased weight, more fuel capacity, a strengthened wing and more range.
+The first flight of this version took place in August 1997 and the A330-200 entered service with Canada 3000 in April 1998.

 The cargo version A330-200F was officially lauched in January 2006 for entry into service in 2009.
 This version has a revised nosewheel bay and a blister fairing under the nose.
-The nosewheel gear is put in a lower position on the A330-200F, to address the characteristic nose-down pitch of the passenger A330 and A340 aircraft.
-Thanks to the modificatiaon the cabin floor of the A330-200F becomes horizontal, easing the loading and unloading of cargo.
+The nosewheel gear is put in a lower position to address the characteristic nose-down pitch of the passenger A330 and A340 aircraft.
+Thanks to this modification the cabin floor becomes horizontal, easing the loading and unloading of cargo.

 A330-100

-Airbus considered an even shorter version of the A330, the A330-100, as an A300 and A310 replacement and as a competitor.
-At first an hybrid aircraft was proposed: an A330 fuselage with an A300-600 wing, but to keep maximum commonality with the original aircraft, later the A330-wing was proposed.
-However, the A330-100 version didn't materialise so far.
+Airbus considered an even shorter version of the A330, the A330-100, as an A300 and A310 replacement.
+At first an hybrid aircraft was proposed: a shortened A330 fuselage with an A300-600 wing, but later, to keep maximum commonality with the original aircraft, Airbus proposed the A330-wing.
+However, the idea of an A330-100 seems forgotten now.

 Airbus A330 Canada 3000